w9n/garden/docs/basics/installation.md

 Garden can be used with [Minikube](https://github.com/kubernetes/minikube) on supported platforms.

-_NOTE: We highly recommend using Docker for Mac and Docker for Windows, for macOS and Windows respectively._
+_NOTE: We highly recommend using Docker for Mac and Docker for Windows, on macOS and Windows respectively._

 ## Installation

 For Minikube installation instructions, please see the [official guide](https://github.com/kubernetes/minikube#installation).

-You'll likely also need to install a driver to run the Minikube VM, please follow the [instructions here](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md) and note the name of the driver you use.
+You'll likely also need to install a driver to run the Minikube VM.
+Please follow the [instructions here](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md) and note the name of the driver you use.
 The driver you choose will likely vary depending on your OS/platform.
-We recommend [hyperkit](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperkit-driver) for macOS and [kvm2](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#kvm2-driver) on most Linux platforms.
+We recommend [hyperkit](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperkit-driver) for macOS and [kvm2](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#kvm2-driver) on most Linux distributions.

-Once Minikube and the appropriate driver for your OS is installed, you can start it by running:
+Once Minikube and the appropriate driver for your OS are installed, you can start Minikube by running:

 ```sh
 minikube start --vm-driver=<your vm driver>  # e.g. hyperkit on macOS